 Tom Clarke is an English multi-instrumentalist best known as the lead vocalist of the British indie rock band The Enemy, now performing solo.

-The Sex Pistols Experience are the World's leading Pistols tribute troupe with a Worldwide reputation built-up from over 2000+ live shows of extensive tours of the U.K, U.S.A, Europe, and South America.
-The band have played all the top venues & festivals, & appeared in film & T.V as the Sex Pistols/Sid & Nancy.
-They gained approval from the 'real' Sex Pistols band themselves with appearances on Jonesy's Jukebox in L.A, & performing Pistols aftershow parties.
-Check the website for more info, and do not miss the show!
+The Sex Pistols Experience are the World's leading Pistols tribute troupe with a Worldwide reputation built-up from over 2000+ live shows of extensive tours of the U.K, U.S.A, Europe, Australia & South America.
+They played all the top venues & festivals, & appeared in film & T.V as the Sex Pistols/Sid & Nancy.
+Gaining approval from the 'real' Sex Pistols band themselves with appearances on Jonesy's Jukebox in L.A, & performing Pistols aftershow parties.
+Check the website for more info (band are currently on a break).

 Offensive basslines, power-psych synth riffs and ten ton drum beats are what we've come to expect from London based Henge.
 Guaranteed to provide a cosmic, uplifting experience, Henge have built a reputation for wild live shows.

 Inspired by the likes of Blondie, Patti Smith and Best Coast, Lucia Fontaine aka LUCIA, is Glasgow’s hottest export, whose husky vocals filtered through a haze of lo-fi garage noise.